consumptionof/cons-demo-store/README.md

   the rewards points expended during the transaction, and the customer's total remaining rewards points.

+### Version 0.06
+- Updated check_numeric
+  In its original incarnation, check_numeric would just check to see if a value was numeric.
+It failed to do so in cases where the number has decimal numbers, like 1.5.
+  Now, it will check to see if something can be converted to a float.
+If it can, it'll do so.
+If not, it'll tell the user so, ask for another input.
+Rinse and repeat, like the other "check" or "get" functions.
+  In addition, it can also be told that it's okay if the user doesn't put anything in.
+This is necessary wherever the program has a defined default value or other system in place, like the number of rewards points a customer starts out with.

+  I've updated insert_customer and insert_coupon
+  with the new check_numeric function. insert_product
+  will be updated soon.

+- Added generate_code
+  I realized that simply making an auto-generated code increment from the highest ID number would likely lead to conflicts in item codes.
+I kind of addressed this with check_codes and stop_dupe, but those would just stop the program in its tracks.
+This function will detect the largest value in a specified table, create one that's greater by 1 (say, 4000 to 4001), then checks all other tables for an identical code.
+  If there is one, it'll increment the value by 1 again.
+  It'll keep doing this until it gets a unique value, then return it to the previous function.

+- Added some placeholder functions for updating products, customer rewards cards, and coupons.

 ### Version 0.05
 First of all, I'm going to try to implement version numbers into the program.
 That should make it easier to keep track of what